19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (a) and substitute the following paragraph:

-“(a)
+“

-is mentally disordered and incapable of managing himself or his affairs;”.
+(a) is mentally disordered and incapable of managing himself or his affairs;

-(29)
+”.

-Medical and Elderly Care Endowment Schemes Act
+(29) Medical and Elderly Care Endowment Schemes Act